 Spendlab is a for-purpose organization — more flexible than a strict non-profit, and more community-centered than a traditional business.
 Our purpose is to help labs make the best use of grant resources.

 The idea for Spendlab arose when Robin's friend — a professor — described how much time she spent paging through spreadsheets and documents just to answer simple questions about her lab’s budget.
-Together, we designed Spendlab with the goal of minimizing the amount of time it takes to input data, modify spending plans, and understand the whole lab’s financial status at a glance.
+Together, we designed Spendlab with the goal of minimizing the amount of time it takes to input data, modify spending plans, and keep track of what's going on in the lab.

 Robin is a software developer based in the Seattle area.
 Previously he designed data visualization tools at Tableau Software and studied human-computer interaction at MIT.
 His research combines direct manipulation and data visualization techniques to make numbers easier to use.